 Notice first that, as still under construction, the present moment of any entity is inapprehensible to any other entity.
 As being yet still incompletely specified, and therefore not yet quite definite, *it does not yet actually exist to exert influence.* It cannot be known (or even known of) by any other until its process of becoming is completed, and it is passed, and wholly in act.

-Notice then also that “moment” is undefined.
-Perhaps it is a second or two in duration; perhaps only a femtosecond.
+Notice then also that “moment” – the duration of n – is undefined.
+Perhaps it is a second or two long; perhaps only a femtosecond.
 That is not pertinent to the ontological distinctions being here drawn.
-It seems likely that different sorts of entities have different characteristic periods of quantal evolution, different characteristic durations, intervals, times, moments.
+It seems likely that different sorts of entities have different characteristic periods of quantal evolution, different characteristic durations, intervals, times, epochs, moments.
 Perhaps moments of some sorts of entities last many millennia.
 Perhaps not.
 It doesn’t matter.

 Notice finally that while the state of my mind at t(n) is a huge influence upon the state of my body at t(n+1), there are many others, urged by other completed events of becoming – from events passed, from its past – both within and without the body (e.g., the burp incipient at t(n) and the gunshot in the next room at the same instant, neither of which could have been accounted for by the mind at t(n)).
 They affect the state of my body at t(n+1), which in turn influences the state of my mind at t(n+2).